NASA clears Orbital Sciences for test flight to space station

 "We think Cygnus has the capability to do a lot more than just deliver cargo to the station," said Frank Culbertson, a former astronaut who now serves as Orbital Science's executive vice president.

-Thales Alenia Space, a consortium led by Europe's largest defense electronics company, France's Thales (TCFP.PA), is a prime contractor on the capsule.
-(Editing by Kevin Gray; and Jackie Frank)
+Thales Alenia Space, a consortium led by Europe's largest defense electronics company, France's Thales, is a prime contractor on the capsule.